Choosing Amazon Book Categories: The Essential Guide

 If you have room in your budget, there are several ways to save time when researching categories.
 Ricardo recommends using a Kindle research tool to help you compile a thorough list of potential categories which you can rank in order of suitability — or you could hire a metadata expert to do it all for you.

-3. Secure bonus categories by contacting KDP Support
+3. Request your chosen categories from KDP Support

 Dealing with Amazon can often feel like communicating with a computer in an unmanned warehouse — but when you want to change, update, or add to your categories, all you need to do is reach out to KDP’s support team.
 It’s so simple, most people don’t even think of it.